 Research collaboration is fostered in a variety of ways, through seminars, seed grants, the consulting program, the working papers series, and the collaborative work of our core faculty.
-Our dynamic Seminar series meets on Wednesdays at 12:30pm in Savery 409 and is run by CSSS Seminar Director Peter Hoff.
+Our dynamic Seminar series meets on Wednesdays at 12:30pm in Savery 409 and is run by CSSS Seminar Director Jeff Arnold.
 This features a great deal of interaction and discussion, and is highly interdisciplinary in terms of both speakers and audience.

 Seed grants have been awarded to jump start over 20 outstanding, mostly interdisciplinary projects featuring teams of investigators from Biostatistics, Demography, Economics, Linguistics, Political Science, Sociology, Statistics, and Microsoft Research.
 Several of these have already led to funded research grants from federal agencies.

 The Statistical Consulting Service for the Social Sciences has been helping clients from across the social sciences on campus and beyond, including the State's HEC Board and United Way.
 It is run by CSSS Consulting Director Elena Erosheva ; please take advantage of this opportunity.
 Eighty-nine working papers have now been published, and further submissions are invited.